top of page

 4. Maintenance and Upkeep

 Vacation homes often sit empty for long periods, which can lead to maintenance issues.
-Consider the cost and logistics of upkeep, especially if you don’t live nearby.
+Consider the cost and logistics of upkeep, especially if we don’t live nearby.
 Hiring a local property manager might be a good idea.

 5. Rental Potential